Some posts contain compensated links. Please read this disclaimer for more info.

 Day 1 – Nakhchivan City

 The extremely chilled-out and quiet capital of Nakhchivan is officially called Nakhchivan City.
-If you have been in Ganja before, or even in Baku, it totally feels like visiting a different country.
+If you have been to Ganja before, or even in Baku, it totally feels like visiting a different country.

 The architecture has its own unique style, not only as compared to the Azerbaijan mainland but also anywhere else you have been before, as the different buildings, whose facades seem like colorful toy houses, are aligned to perfection.